Name: Harold Michael Wisley

 Harold Wisley, within the course of developing this series, has certainly evolved the most from its conception to its publishing.
 Originally, the role of Harry was to be much smaller but still have a fair amount of influence on Ebony and the relationship they shared.
 At first, the idea was that he’d be a tertiary character who appeared every now and again while Ebony was doing her flying lessons, but their friendship would have something of a father-daughter bond.
 Over time, however, I felt that Harry should have a bit more development, something to make him a bit more fleshed out as a character within the story and the effects he has on Ebony, thus I decided that he should inhabit a more significant role, evolving eventually into Renee’s new love.

 The concept of two middle-aged people finding love again, be it after bereavement or divorce, is one that isn’t often explored in modern media; something I feel isn’t fair.
-Love isn’t just for the young and even though their relationship is based on lots of kissing and sex it’s still present in sentiment, a comforting hand and a much needed presence in those lonely hours.
+Love isn’t just for the young and even though their relationship isn’t based on lots of kissing and sex it’s still present in sentiment, a comforting hand and a much needed presence in those lonely hours.
 I stand by my rule that seeing people fall in love can still be interesting without the ridiculous three-part structure of modern day romantic-comedies, watching as they develop their feelings for one another.

 I also felt that it would lend itself to a few rather romantic little moments between Renee and Harry, as well as add extra dimensions to the characters instead of them just falling into the category of “Background” characters.